-We do occasionally make exceptions for candidates who are one or two years outside this age range.
+We do make exceptions for candidates who are slightly outside this age range.
 If recommending a candidate outside this range, pastors should clearly explain why they believe the candidate would be a good fit for this program.
 Typically, candidates younger than 22 must display exceptional maturity, while candidates over 28 are either new to leadership in their church or considering a change of vocation.

 Why is priority given to candidates who are considering church planting?
 Can I still be an apprentice if I’m not going to plant a church?